izikeros/blog/content/posts/2019-08-23-cli-toolbelt-for-datascience-1.md

 <a id="comm"></a>
 ### comm
 The `comm` command is very handy when comes to compare lists stored in separate files.
-For example you have list of samples used for experiment #1 in one file and list of samples used in experiment #2 in another file.
+For example, you have list of samples used for experiment #1 in one file and list of samples used in experiment #2 in another file.
 The `comm` command takes sorted files as input and calculate unique lines for FILE1 and for FILE2 and the result is represented respectively as `column 1` and `column 2`.
 Having unique lines in column 1 and 2, set of lines that appear in both files is calculated and result is represented by column 3.